 Jerry has 38 years of management, leadership, and intelligence analytical experience including strategic planning; cyber security analysis and developing methodologies; continuity of operations and business recovery planning; vulnerability assessments and force protection.
 Served on active duty in the US Army as a Ranger-qualified master parachutist.
-At Strategic Operational Solutions (STOPSO) he leads the Intelligence Community business area.
-As a Vice President at Booz Allen Hamilton and then Life Cycle Engineering, he led technology solutions practices providing cost-effective Information Technology solutions specializing in Continuity of Operations, Cyber Security, Information Assurance, Software Engineering, and IT Operations.
+At Deloitte, Jerry provides cost-effective Information Technology solutions specializing in Continuity of Operations, Cyber Security, Information Assurance, Software Engineering, and IT Operations for Federal Government clients.
 He has received the CIA National Intelligence Certificate of Distinction, the US Army Military Intelligence Knowlton Award and is a life member of the Veterans of Foreign Wars.
 Serves as Vice Chairman of the Disaster Recovery International Foundation (DRIF).
-Certified Business Continuity Professional (CBCP) and Certified Public Sector Continuity Professional (CPSCP)
+Certified Business Continuity Professional (CBCP) and Certified Public Sector Continuity Professional (CPSCP).

 Alan Berman is an MBCP, a member of the ASIS BS25999 technical committee, a member of the Committee of Experts for ANSI-ANAB, a former member of the NY City Partnership for Security and Risk Management and the co-chair for the Alfred P. Sloan Foundation committee to create the new standard for the US Private Sector Preparedness Act (PL 110-53).
 Over a career that has spanned 25 years he has served as a President and CIO for a major financial institution, National Practice Leader for Operational Resiliency for PricewaterhouseCoopers and Global Business Continuity practice leader for Marsh.